 As an example, suppose you own a website with roughly 30,000 visitors every day.
 29,991 of these visits result in the website loading within the target of 0.5 seconds.
 Knowing this, you can calculate your ratio metric by dividing the number of good requests (the numerator) by the total number of requests (the denominator) and multiplying it by 100%:

 Role-Based Access Control (RBAC) is used in Nobl9 to enable granular user permissions and access to resources in the Nobl9 platform.

 Reliability Burn Down

-The Reliability Burndown is closely related to the Error budget status.
-It focuses more closely on the percentage of recent events that have reported a good versus bad status.
+The reliability burndown rate is closely related to the error budget status but focuses more closely on the percentage of recent events that have reported a good versus bad status.
 It measures how your service has performed over time and gives you better data to discuss whether you need to fix or develop your service further.

 Rolling Time Windows

 A rolling time window moves as time progresses.
 For instance, if you have a 30-day window and a 10-second resolution, your error budget will be updated every 10 seconds as time moves forward.
 This allows for bad event observations to fall off and no longer be involved in your computations as they move outside that 30-day window.

 A service in the Nobl9 platform is something that can be tested for reliability.
 It can represent a logical service endpoint like an internal or external API, a database, or anything else you care about setting an SLO for, such as a user journey.
 In Nobl9, services are organized under projects.